github/site-policy/Policies/github-supplemental-terms-for-microsoft-volume-licensing.md

   dotcom: '*'
 ---

-Version Effective Date: January 9, 2020
+Version Effective Date: April 1, 2020

 The following GitHub Supplemental Terms (including any applicable Order Forms) supplement Customer's Microsoft volume licensing agreement ("**Microsoft Customer Agreement**") and, together with the Microsoft Customer Agreement, govern Customer's use of the Products (as defined below).
 The Microsoft Customer Agreement is incorporated herein by this reference.
 Capitalized terms used but not defined in these supplemental terms have the meanings assigned to them in the Microsoft Customer Agreement.

 These Supplemental Terms apply to the following GitHub Offerings, as further defined below (collectively, the "**Products**"):

--   GitHub Enterprise, comprised of GitHub Enterprise Server (which may include Add-on Software, such as Advanced Security and Insights) and GitHub Enterprise Cloud;
+-   GitHub Enterprise (comprised of GitHub Enterprise Server, which may include Add-on Software, and GitHub Enterprise Cloud) and GitHub One;

 -   Any related Support; and